topperal/numerical-methods-task-1/README.md

 5th term
-Solve task №4 from class "The numerical methods" with rus comments №4 - Implemented steepest gradient descent method (МНГС) and steepest coordinate descent method (МНПС)
+Solve task №4 from class "The numerical methods" with rus comments №4 - Implemented steepest gradient descent method (МНГС) and steepest coordinate descent method (МНПС) №5 - Interpolation using Lagrange (n-nods)
+№6 - Approximation with least squares and Legendre